feodus/antigravity-memory-bank/workflows/init-memory.md

 ### 4. Create Foundation Files

 **Context**: Generate content with Project name, purpose, core requirements.
+**CRITICAL**: You MUST run `git config user.name` to get the current user's name and use it for the "Created by" field in the brief.

 **Antigravity Mode**: Create `.agent/memory/project-brief.md` **Kilocode Mode**: Create `.kilocode/rules/memory-bank/brief.md`